-Other freedom fighters to join him on the mountain and who were also from his village included Theofilos Hatzi-Pavlidis, Anastasios Tektonidis, Mikhail Ioannidis, Ioannis Yelastopoulos, Dimitrios Hatzi-Pavlidis, Vasilios Papadopoulos, Dimitrios Ioannidis and others.
-In one battle close to Entik Pounar between the freedom fighters and the Turks in 1916, Captain Iakof was killed and as a result Kotsa Nastas took on the leadership.
-His actions gave hope to the Greeks of the region while at the same time the Turks referred to him as Kotsa Giaour (Kotsa the dog/infidel).
-The Turks tried to defeat him many times.
-At one stage they ordered Liva Pasha to lead an assault against him, however Liva Pasha was defeated and Tsamit Pasha replaced him.
-Due to their inability to dislodge him, the Turks eventually came to an agreement with him thus securing the safe removal of the women and children from the mountain.
+At the same time, the Turks referred to him as Kotsa Giaour (Kotsa the infidel).
+The Kemalists tried to defeat him many times and at one stage sent military commander Liva Pasha to lead an assault against him, however Liva Pasha was unsuccessful and Tzamit Pasha replaced him.
+Due to their inability to counter him, the Turks eventually reached an agreement with him thus securing the safe removal of the women and children from the mountains.

-Soon after the signing of the Exchange of Populations, Kotsa Nastas was killed at the Turkish village of Ezenous from chettes in the region.
-His murderers cut off his head and hung it on a telegraph pole at the town of Tokat.
+Soon after the signing of the Exchange of Populations, Kotsa Nastas was killed at the village Ezenous by chettes of the region.
+His murderers cut off his head and hung it on a telegraph pole in the town of Tokat.
 His death was celebrated by the Turks of the region who shouted chants of "We killed the leader of the Greeks!".
 In an attempt to take possession of his body, his brother George Papadopoulos was also killed.
-His wife Despina fled to Greece where she settled in Kissa in Kozani along with two of his sisters and his brother Amvrosios Papadopoulos.
+His wife Despina fled to Greece where she settled in Kissa, Kozani along with two of his sisters and his brother Amvrosios Papadopoulos.

 Encyclopedia of Pontian Hellenism.
 Malliaris Paedia.